xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 }
 ```

-7. Install cross-env
+- Install cross-env

 ```
 npm install cross-env --save-dev
 ```

-8. Now you can easily compile your assets by running
+- Now you can easily compile your assets by running

 ```
 npm run dev
 ```

-9. To always listen to asset changes
+- To always listen to asset changes

 ```
 npm run watch
 ```

-10. Since we started using NPM, we should ignore node_modules directory
+- Since we started using NPM, we should ignore node_modules directory.

-Create new .gitignore at the root of the project
+- Create new .gitignore at the root of the project

 ```
 touch .gitignore
 ```

-Ignore the node_modules
+- Ignore the node_modules

 ```
 # node modules